matthewcobb/once-collective/index.md

 ---
 ### **Once you see**

-Change happens when we can show a better future.
+Change is driven through curation of inspiring visions for our future.

 Once Collective creates concept films to inspire tribes to grow around new ideas.

-Our films condense complex solutions down to what matters to the right people.
+We take complex solutions and condense them into a visual narrative that matters to the right people.

-By combining talents in storytelling, film and animation with branding, marketing and content strategy, we create visions that inspire movement around an idea.
+By combining talents in storytelling, film and animation with branding, marketing and content strategy we create visions that generate big movements.

 ### **Work as if the dream is our own**